 How to make cannabis tincture in your freezer

 - Finely grind 4 grams of high-quality marijuana buds

 - Decarb your flower using the steps in Master Wu’s recipe above

 - Add to a small mason jar with a tight seal.
 Cover with very cold Everclear (190 proof grain alcohol) or Bacardi 151

 - Shake vigorously each day for 1 minute for 2-4 months.
+Preferably 6-12 months.

 - Strain, squeezing plant material tightly.
 Filter using coffee filter.
-Premoisten filter with plain Everclear to avoid absorption of the tincture.
+Pre-moisten filter with plain Everclear to avoid absorption of the tincture.

-This freezer preparation can also use kief.
+This everclear freezer preparation can also use kief.
 I’ve never tried it with concentrates as I wasn’t sure they’d dissolve fully without heat, I usually use Master Wu’s recipe when making tincture with concentrated marijuana products.

-Cold temperatures help prevent the chlorophyll in the weed from leeching into the alcohol.
+Cold temperatures help prevent the chlorophyll in the weed from leaching into the alcohol.
 Try placing your mason jar of everclear in the freezer the day before to ensure it’s cold through the entire process.